 - Save each sheet out separately to a csv format file

-We need the data in comma separated lists
+We need the data in raw ASCII comma separated lists

-Keep the files with the Alignment reference or with the Survey Db
+Keep the csv files with the Alignment Data Reference or with the Survey Db

 Build the Negative and Positive Point Groups